harshaldhake123/MongoDB-University/README.md

 ## MongoDB University Classes
 - This repository contains my course notes, Lab solutions and Final Exam answers for all the courses that I completed.
+- **Please do not fork or copy this repository.**
+- These courses are available free of cost on [MongoDB University](https://university.mongodb.com/) website and can be completed with a small amount of study every week.
 ### Course Completion Certificate:

 ## M001: MongoDB Basics